robertsonics/Octaphon/README.md

 #### Running Octaphon

-The build creates a single executable which can be from the command line
+The build creates a single executable which can be from the command line.